 The most useful suggestion I have is layers, layers, layers!
 Bring a lightweight waterproof jacket….heavy down coats are NOT required!
 Neither are UGGS!
-I can’t tell you the number of times I have watched people walk off the ships looking like Nano of the north, only to be lugging all that gear back to the ships later…sweating!
+I can’t tell you the number of times I have watched people walk off the ships looking like Nanook of the north, only to be lugging all that gear back to the ships later…sweating!
 Seriously, light weight layers is the answer.

 The above photos are from Glacier Bay….a little overcast, but VERY warm!
 The trip into Glacier Bay was a tad chilly…but hey!…the ship was moving, creating a slight wind. 🙂